apollographql/apollo-server/docs/source/features/caching.md

 In addition to the [`Cache-Control` HTTP header](#http-cache-headers), the response cache plugin will also set the `Age` HTTP header to the number of seconds the value has bee sitting in the cache.

-## Compatibility

-Setting cache hints is currently incompatible with the `graphql-tools` implementation of schema stitching, because cache hints are not appropriately communicated from one service to the other.